 McGregor characterized the role of the Office as the “University on parade”.
 Over the years, the Ceremonies Office has coordinated many special luncheons, receptions and dinners; hosted royalty and other special visitors to the campus and directed Congregations (the graduation ceremonies).

 In 1977, Dr. Benjamin N. Moyls succeeded McGregor as Director of Ceremonies.
 Moyls was, in turn, succeeded by Dr. John K. Stager (1985-1990) and then Dr. Charles E. Slonecker (1990-2003).
 Following the retirement of Dr. Slonecker, the office was restructured to meet the daily administrative demands.

 In 2004, Eilis Courtney took over as Director of Ceremonies, the first woman and the first non-academic in this role.
 The academic responsibilities became the role of the University Marshal, a newly-titled part-time position within the office and Ms. Nancy Hermiston, Professor of the UBC School of Music and Director of the Voice and Opera program, was hired for this prestigious job.

 In 2005, UBC Okanagan opened and the UBC Okanagan Ceremonies & Events office was created, with similar responsibilities for the Kelowna campus.

-The Vancouver office has a staff of 9 full-time and 2 part-time employees, who coordinate twenty-eight Spring Congregation ceremonies, eight Fall Congregation ceremonies and over one hundred other events throughout the year; as well as the Summer Campus Tour Program and the annual United Way campaign.
+The Vancouver office has a staff of 10 full-time and 1 part-time employees, who coordinate twenty-eight Spring Congregation ceremonies, eight Fall Congregation ceremonies and over one hundred other events throughout the year; as well as the annual United Way campaign.